Cocaine is a powerful stimulant drug that’s derived from the naturally occurring coca plant native to South America.

 Treatment for drug addiction, including stimulant use disorder, is tailored to the needs of the individual, but it may include:

-A medical detox program provides safety and supervision to allow the body to clear the drug from the system.
-Though no medications are approved to manage the specific effects of cocaine withdrawal, some medications may be used to manage unpleasant symptoms to make detox more comfortable and reduce the risk of relapse or suicidal actions.
+A medical detoxification program provides safety and supervision to allow the body to clear the drug from the system.
+Though no medications are specifically approved to manage cocaine withdrawal, some medications may be used off-label to manage unpleasant symptoms, making detox more comfortable and reducing the risk of relapse or suicidal actions.

 Inpatient Treatment

 Inpatient or residential treatment provides round-the-clock care, supervision, and accountability during the early stages of cocaine withdrawal and addiction treatment.
-This takes place in a hospital or residential setting and includes conventional and behavioral therapies to support rehabilitation.
+This occurs in a hospital or residential setting and includes conventional and behavioral therapies to support rehabilitation.

 How Cocaine Withdrawal Treatment Works

-Along with traditional drug addiction treatment like individual therapy and support groups, behavioral therapies are proving to be effective for stimulant use disorder in residential and outpatient settings.[8]
+Along with traditional drug addiction treatments like individual therapy and support groups, behavioral therapies are effective for treating stimulant use disorder in residential and outpatient settings.[8]

-Medications aren’t part of the treatment for cocaine withdrawal like opioids or alcoholism, but emerging research suggests that some medications may be effective for off-label use with cocaine withdrawal.
+Medications aren’t part of the standard treatment for cocaine withdrawal like they are for opioids or alcoholism, but emerging research suggests that some medications may be effective for off-label use in managing cocaine withdrawal.

-Cocaine use induces changes in the brain related to neurotransmitters, so medications that modulate excitatory (increasing the likelihood of a signal) and inhibitory (decreasing the likelihood of a signal) neurotransmission are being investigated.[11]
+Cocaine use induces changes in the brain related to neurotransmitters, that modulate excitatory (increasing the likelihood of a signal) and inhibitory (decreasing the likelihood of a signal) neurotransmission.[11]

 A cocaine vaccine is in development as well, which stimulates the immune system to create cocaine-specific antibodies that prevent it from getting into the brain.[12]
 Clinical trials are showing promise, but researchers have more work to do to improve the cocaine vaccine and get more reliable results.